jplusplus/lockfile/README.md

 with LockFile("data.csv") as lockfile:
     # Do things involving data.csv here
     #
-    # A file called `data.csv~lock` is temporarily placed in the same
+    # A lock-file is temporarily placed in the same directory,
-    # directory, in a way that avoids the most obvious race conditions.
+    # in a way that avoids the most obvious race conditions.
+    # The variable `lockfile` contains the name of the lock-file,
+    # e.g. `data.csv~lock`.

 except ResourceLocked:
     print("Another script is currently working on data.csv.
 Try again later!")